Neloy-Barman/Blender-Artworks/Shading.md

 ## Collecting Textures
 * As a beginner, go to [Textures.one](https://3dassets.one/?q=&sort=popular) and search for textures according to need.
 * Now download the zip file of 1k-8k according to need.
 If you are working with a more detailed and realistic textures, then download the files with higher resolution.
 Else lower ones will work properly.
+The higher the resolution, the higher it will take to render the image or animation whatever you do.
 * Make sure the downloaded file has these 3 different images **Normal, Roughness & Color maps**.
 These confirm something called **PBR->Physically Based Rendering**.
 These 3 basic maps are always needed.
 Sometimes there can be more of them.
 * PBR is a set of rules that principal BSDF shader confronts to as well.
 How to interpret the light on the surface, how to do all of the things such as roughness, bumps with the normal mapping are set by this set of rules.
 * There is another map called **Displacement**.
 This is too heavy and an advanced topic.
 So, leave that.